rancher/old-vm/docs/images.md

 Note that RancherVM scripts will substitute in the right value for `$KVM_IMAGE`, `$BRIDGE_IFACE`, and `$MAC`.
 Do not change these valriables.

-## `Virt-manager` Tool

-There are many tools you can use to build VM images.
-One tool we particularly like `virt-manager`.
-It allows you to configure virtio devices and install operating systems from bootable ISO files.
-You can also use `virt-manager` to figure out what command line options you need to use should you decide to customize `KVM_BLK_OPTS` and `KVM_NET_OPTS`.
+You can use `virt-manager` to figure out what command line options you need to use should you decide to customize `KVM_BLK_OPTS` and `KVM_NET_OPTS`.
 Just configure what you want in `virt-manager` and type `ps -ef | grep kvm` to see what command line options `virt-manager` has generated.

-## How to Build Windows Image
+## Build Windows VM Images

 Linux distribution generally support virtio out of the box.
 You need to take special steps to install virtio drivers for Windows.
-The following video explains how to build a Windows image for RancherVM.
+This [video](https://youtu.be/VAWKHrfDWrM) explains how to build a Windows image for RancherVM.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/VAWKHrfDWrM" frameborder="0" allowfullscreen></iframe>